TLPcoder/hystrix-controller-oop-js/README.md

     <!-- [ { name: 'getUser', circuitStatus: 'closed' }, { name: 'getFriends', circuitStatus: 'opened' } ] -->
  ```

-**getCircuitStatus:** Will return status of passed in circuit "Name" status will be either open or closed
+**getCircuitStatus:** Will return status of passed in circuit "Name" status will be either open or closed.

  ```javascipt
     const HystrixController = require('hystrix-controller')